 - Drink warm teas and plenty of fluids for relief from nasal congestion and sore throat.

-- Eat infection-fighting foods such as vitamin C foods, carrots, pepper, mustard, and cranberries.
+- Eat infection-fighting foods such as vitamin C foods, carrots, pepper, mustard, and cranberries, zinc and echinacea.

 These measures will give you temporary relief.
 Keep repeating them until the effects of cold and flu reduce.